SIPHOSETHU2303/Aboutme-API/README.md

-# 👩🏽‍💻 About Me API
+ About Me API

 This is a simple **RESTful API** built with **Node.js** and **Express.js**.
-It serves as a personal profile endpoint that stores and updates basic information about **Siphosethu Rululu** — including education, experience, certifications, and projects.
+It serves as a personal profile endpoint that stores and updates basic information about **Siphosethu Rululu** — including education, experience, certifications, and project

----

-## 🚀 Project Overview
+Project Overview

 The **About Me API** demonstrates:
 - Setting up a basic Node.js + Express server